 4) 'fire' (a symbol for knowledge in Greek mythology) with 'wisdom' (a specific form of knowledge: morality, where wisdom underlies morality),

-Parallels are seen in the Sisypean (never-ending) tasks that were doled out to protagonists as punishment by God(s) for helping mortals: the serpent was cursed to crawl on his belly thereafter, Adam (the reluctant co-protagonist of Eve and the serpent) was condemned to work the cursed ground until he eventually died, and Zeus cursed Prometheus to have his liver torn out on a daily basis by an eagle (his liver magically grew back daily, as well).
+Parallels are seen in the Sisypean (i.e. never-ending) tasks that were doled out to protagonists as punishment by God(s) for helping mortals: the serpent was cursed to crawl on his belly thereafter, and Adam (the reluctant co-protagonist of Eve and the serpent) was condemned to work the cursed ground until he eventually died.
+Similarly, Zeus cursed Prometheus to have his liver torn out on a daily basis by an eagle (his liver magically grew back daily, as well).

 The Adam and Eve account is contrasted in the OT with the later tale of a young King Solomon who was asked by YHWH in a dream what he desired most as a gift from God: Solomon responded, "wisdom!", and hence Solomon was granted an extra-generous dollop.

 The MORAL of the account is that one should ASK before taking: as Jesus said, "ask and ye shall be given".
 Just don't steal God's fruit: it REALLY pisses Him off!

 It's as if YHWH wants to play an elaborate game of "Mother May I?" with mortals, where Adam and Eve lost the game and all humanity paid the price (Adam and Eve also were bad at playing 'Hide and Seek' with God, who played dumb with the, "Adam, where are thou?" line.
 It's admittedly hard to win, when the guy you're trying to hide from is omniscient and ALREADY KNOWS where you are hiding)!